Healthcare in Ghana: History

-In urban Ashanti, all physicians were organized and specialized under the Nsumankwaafiesu which was described by Asantehene Prempeh I as "the pharmacology where we had well trained and qualified physicians in charge whose duty was to attend to the sick and injured."
+In urban Asante, all physicians were organized and specialized under the Nsumankwaafiesu which was described by Asantehene Prempeh I as "the pharmacology where we had well trained and qualified physicians in charge whose duty was to attend to the sick and injured."
 The head of this office was the Nsumankwahene who served as the native doctor of the state and doctor of the Asantehene.
-Ashanti physicians applied herbal decoctions to cure sprains, constipation, veneral diseases, external inflammation, boils and acute diarrhoea.
-Abortants, surgery and variolation were also employed among Ashanti physicians.
+Physicians applied herbal decoctions to cure sprains, constipation, veneral diseases, external inflammation, boils and acute diarrhoea.
+Abortants, surgery and variolation were also employed among Asante physicians.

 In 1874 Ghana was officially proclaimed a British colony.
 Ghana proved to be an extremely dangerous disease environment for European colonists driving the British Colonial Administration to establish a Medical Department bringing about an introduction to a formal medical system, consisting of a Laboratory Branch for research, a Medical Branch of hospitals and clinics, and the Sanitary Branch for public health centered near British posts and towns.
 In addition to hospitals and clinics staffed with British medical professionals, these select towns were also provided anti-malaria medication to be distributed to colonists and to sell to local Ghanaians.

 The World Health Organization and the United Nations Children's Fund were active in providing money and support to provide additional western medical care in Ghana.
 They provided, "financial and technical assistance for the elimination of diseases and the improvement of health standards."
 Traditional health practices were not recognized by these initiatives or the British Medical Department in urban areas and were shunned by Christian missionaries in rural areas.
 However, traditional priests, clerics, and herbalists still remained important health providers especially in rural areas where health centers were scarce.
 After independence in 1957 Kwame Nkrumah pushed health and education policies that aimed to make these services more available and accessible; however, these policies were still mainly targeted at urban populations with 76% of doctors practicing in urban areas while only 23% of the population lived there.
 Health programs were financed entirely through general taxation, so anyone could receive medical care in any government hospital at no cost.
 Public Health workers would conduct inspections in workplaces to evaluate cleanliness to ensure that all citizens were living and working in environments that promoted preventative care.
 But with free public healthcare and large government spending, Ghana found itself struggling economically.
 Declining world prices of its cash crops put more strain on the Ghanaian economy.
 After Nkrumah left office in 1966, subsequent governments decided to continue to keep out of pocket fees low in addition to cutting government healthcare spending with the 1969 Hospital Fees Decree and the 1970 Hospitals Fees Act in the hopes of recovering fees and bolstering the economy.
 Even with the cut in government spending, economic conditions continued to worsen as did healthcare services.
 In 1980s, many social services, including healthcare, were inadequate and could not provide sufficient care and drugs despite the fact that healthcare was virtually free.